promesante/promesante.github.io/_posts/2021-04-28-clojure_repl_driven_development_part_4.md

 # End-to-end Testing #

 Let's switch to the branch corresponding to the [last PR](https://github.com/promesante/accounts-api/pull/9) for this endpoint: `transaction-list-e2e-testing`.
 We show below the session for e2e testing for this endpoint:
-1. first, we run the Datomic query
+1. running the Datomic query
-2. and then we invoke the endpoint, by means of `response-for` function from `io.pedestal.test` namespace, wrapped in our own util function, `test-request` and then wrapped again in `transaction-list`
+2. invoking the endpoint, by means of `response-for` function from `io.pedestal.test` namespace, wrapped in our own util function, `test-request` and then wrapped in turn in `transaction-list`

 It is basically the same as for the previous endpoint.